MapsPeople/docs/src/web/v4/guides/authentication/2fa.md

 ## Disabling 2FA

-Once 2FA is enabled, this page will change to allow disabling of 2FA, should the user want to do this at a later point.
-Simply follow the instructions on the page.
+After you've enabled 2FA, the page will show instructions on how to disable 2FA again.

 ![2fa-disable instructions](/assets/various/Dashboard/2fa-disable.png)